team-telnyx/telnyx-java/docs/NumberConfigurationsApi.md

         NumberConfigurationsApi apiInstance = new NumberConfigurationsApi(defaultClient);
         Integer pageNumber = 1; // Integer | The page number to load
-        Integer pageSize = 50; // Integer | The size of the page
+        Integer pageSize = 20; // Integer | The size of the page
         String filterTag = "filterTag_example"; // String | Filter by phone number tags.
         String filterPhoneNumber = "filterPhoneNumber_example"; // String | Filter by phone number.
 Requires at least three digits.
 Non-numerical characters will result in no values being returned.
-        String filterStatus = active; // String | Filter by phone number status.
+        String filterStatus = "purchase_pending"; // String | Filter by phone number status.
+        String filterConnectionId = "1521916448077776306"; // String | Filter by connection_id.
-        String filterVoiceConnectionNameContains = test; // String | Filter contains connection name.
+        String filterVoiceConnectionNameContains = "test"; // String | Filter contains connection name.
 Requires at least three characters.
-        String filterVoiceConnectionNameStartsWith = test; // String | Filter starts with connection name.
+        String filterVoiceConnectionNameStartsWith = "test"; // String | Filter starts with connection name.
 Requires at least three characters.
-        String filterVoiceConnectionNameEndsWith = test; // String | Filter ends with connection name.
+        String filterVoiceConnectionNameEndsWith = "test"; // String | Filter ends with connection name.
 Requires at least three characters.
-        String filterVoiceConnectionNameEq = test; // String | Filter by connection name.
+        String filterVoiceConnectionNameEq = "test"; // String | Filter by connection name.
-        String filterUsagePaymentMethod = channel; // String | Filter by usage_payment_method.
+        String filterUsagePaymentMethod = "pay-per-minute"; // String | Filter by usage_payment_method.
-        String filterBillingGroupId = 62e4bf2e-c278-4282-b524-488d9c9c43b2; // String | Filter by the billing_group_id associated with phone numbers.
+        String filterBillingGroupId = "62e4bf2e-c278-4282-b524-488d9c9c43b2"; // String | Filter by the billing_group_id associated with phone numbers.
 To filter to only phone numbers that have no billing group associated them, set the value of this filter to the string 'null'.
-        String filterEmergencyAddressId = 9102160989215728032; // String | Filter by the emergency_address_id associated with phone numbers.
+        String filterEmergencyAddressId = "9102160989215728032"; // String | Filter by the emergency_address_id associated with phone numbers.
 To filter only phone numbers that have no emergency address associated with them, set the value of this filter to the string 'null'.
-        String filterCustomerReference = MY REF 001; // String | Filter numbers via the customer_reference set.
+        String filterCustomerReference = "filterCustomerReference_example"; // String | Filter numbers via the customer_reference set.
-        String sort = connection_name; // String | Specifies the sort order for results.
+        String sort = "purchased_at"; // String | Specifies the sort order for results.
 If not given, results are sorted by created_at in descending order. try {
             ListPhoneNumbersResponse result = api.listPhoneNumbers()
                 .pageNumber(pageNumber)